Manu098vm/Sys-EncounterBot.NET/README.md

 ## Support Discord:

-For support on setting up your own instance of Sys-EncounterBot.NET, this fork is not maintained by the PKHeX Dev server, feel free to [join my Discord](https://discord.gg/WFbcUd6U8d) for assistance!
+For support on setting up your own instance of Sys-EncounterBot.NET, feel free to [join my Discord](https://discord.gg/WFbcUd6U8d) for assistance!
+This fork is not maintained by the PKHeX Dev server.

 [sys-botbase](https://github.com/olliz0r/sys-botbase) client for remote control automation of Nintendo Switch consoles.